-Using a POP3 mailbox, please be reminded that after changing the incoming mailserver in your e-mail client, all the mails are retrieved again, resulting in duplicate messages.
-There are three ways to avoid this:
+Using a POP3 mailbox, please consider that after changing the incoming mailserver to pop3.zone.eu in your e-mail client, last 500 emails are retrieved again, resulting in duplicate messages.
+There are few ways to avoid this:

-- If your mail client is set to automatically delete older mail, then set it not to leave a copy of messages on the server before the transfer.
+- If your mail client is set to automatically delete older messages, then set it not to leave a copy of messages on the server before the transfer.

 Mobile devices (smartphones and tablets) IMAP mailboxes

 It’s recommended to delete the old mail accounts from mobile devices.
 Ensure that the new e-mail server settings are identified when adding a new account.
 A wrong IMAP Path Prefix will be used if an application logs in with old server settings – in that case, delete the account and add it again.

 In order to change the incoming server, do the following:

 - From the left of the menu, take